Published Papers

 Select Research in Progress

-Climate Change and Cost of Equity Capital for Property Liability Insurers with Yuluen Ma and Yayuan Ren
+Assessing the vulnerability of U.S. Property Liability Insurers to Catastrophe Risk with Yuluen Ma and Yayuan Ren

 Regulatory Reform and Resilience: The Effect of Certified Reinsurer Programs on U.S. Insurance Markets with Doug Bujakowski and Kyeonghee Kim

-Estimating Climate Change Damages: Accounting for Heterogeneous Beliefs in Forecast-Based Adaptation
+Accounting for Heterogeneous Beliefs on Forecast Skills in Forecast-Based Adaptation